Continuous-wave all-optical single-photon transistor based on a Rydberg-atom ensemble

-To obtain the final readout of the SPT device, we can use either homo- or heterodyne detection to measure the output field difference resulting from the Rydberg blockade mechanism of the control photon.
-Another option is to use an interferometric setup, which cancels the probe signal on a photodetector when no control photons are present.
-Single photon detection of probe photons can then be used to detect the presence of a control photon, which corresponds to a jump in the reflection (transmission) operator $\hat{L}_{\kappa_\mathrm{p}}$ ($\hat{L}_{d_\mathrm{p}}$) as described in Eq. \eqref{eq:L_kappa} for the cavity (Eq. \eqref{eq:L_dL} for the FS) model.
-To evaluate the performance of the SPT device, we measure the number of such jumps and require it to be larger than a threshold number $N_{\kappa_\mathrm{p}/d_\mathrm{p}}^\mathrm{th} = 3$ for useful operation.
-The efficiency is defined as the probability of meeting this requirement.
+To obtain the SPT signature, we can use homo- or heterodyne detection to measure the output field difference resulting from the Rydberg blockade of the control photon.
+Alternatively, an interferometric setup can be used to cancel the probe signal on a photodetector in the absence of control photons.
+Single-photon detection of probe photons can then reveal the presence of a control photon, which corresponds to a change in the reflection (transmission), described by $\hat{L}_{\kappa_\mathrm{p}}$ jump ($\hat{L}_{d_\mathrm{p}}$ jump), expressed in Eq.~\eqref{eq:L_kappa} for the cavity [\eqref{eq:L_dL} for the FS] model.
+To evaluate the SPT device performance, we measure the number of such readout jumps and require it to exceed a threshold number of $N_{\kappa_\mathrm{p}/d_\mathrm{p}}^\mathrm{th} = 3$ for useful operation.
+SPT efficiency $\eta$ is defined as the probability of meeting this requirement.
 For homodyne detection, this threshold roughly corresponds to a signal squared that is six times the vacuum noise, but a precise assessment of the signal-to-noise ratio is complicated due to the multimode nature of the output field.

-\textit{Results for the cavity model.---}Our simulation uses an isotropic 3D Gaussian distribution of $10^3$ randomly placed atoms.
-The system's performance depends on the average blockaded cooperativity $\overline{C}_\mathrm{b,p}$ and $C_\mathrm{c}$.
-Although analytical description in this case is challenging, we obtained results using numerical wfMC calculations.
-Our results are presented in Fig.~\ref{fig:3D} and confirm that a large cooperativity is crucial in achieving a maximal IM probability, e.g. $0.963$ for $C_\mathrm{c}=100$, in agreement with the analytically estimated IM conditions.
-Further details on the additional parameters used in the calculation can be found in the caption.

-The SPT efficiency is presented in Fig.~\ref{fig:3D}(b,c) and is found to be maximized at high cooperativities.
-A modest value of $\overline{C}_\mathrm{b,p}=0.3$ and $C_\mathrm{c}=100$ can yield a sizable efficiency of $\eta\gtrsim 50\%$.
-The storage lifetime of the control excitation determines the SPT gain, and it is enhanced by localization through spontaneous emission jumps.
-The optimal $\overline{C}_\mathrm{b,p}$ value depends on a trade-off between two factors: a small value favors the ratio of spontaneous emission jumps to cavity decay, while a not too small value facilitates signal readout through the cavity jump $\hat{L}_{\kappa_\mathrm{p}}$.
-For a given $\overline{C}_\mathrm{b,p}$ value, a higher $C_\mathrm{c}$ is preferred for better impedance matching and localization after a jump.
-It is worth noting that our analysis does not involve a complete optimization of detuning $\Delta$ and drive strengths $\Omega_\mathrm{c}$ and $\Omega_\mathrm{p}$, so there may be room for further improvements.
-Current experiments have typical values of $C_\mathrm{c}$ of a few 10s \cite{Vaneecloo2022,PhysRevX.12.021035}.
-However, we expect future devices to achieve higher values.
+The gain of the SPT, $\mathcal{G}$, is defined as the average number of probe photons scattered before the control excitation decays, quantified by readout jumps.